 - Do teams favor particular meeting rooms with specific technology?

-- How many bookings are going unfulfilled, or ghosted?
+- How many bookings are unfulfilled or ghosted?

 - How much time has been reclaimed?
 Where a booking goes unfulfilled, it can be released allowing others to book.

 Capturing metrics on meeting room occupancy and utilization enables benchmarking and trend identification.
-These data sets will fuel change, either softer behavioral change amongst meeting space users or hard changes such as introducing new meeting space types or physically changing current meeting spaces.
+These data sets will fuel change, either behavioural change amongst meeting space users or hard changes like introducing new meeting space types.

 How Capturing Meeting Room Usage Metrics Leads to Better Usage

-Collecting and analysing usage metrics illustrates how meeting space is being used indicating if they remain an investment worth maintaining from a CRES perspective.
+Collecting and analysing usage metrics illustrates how meeting space is being used, telling you if they are worth investing in.

-Aggregating metrics answering the questions asked above will reveal some interesting facts about how employees are using meeting rooms.
+The data you collect answering the questions above will reveal some interesting facts about how employees use meeting rooms.

-Broadly capturing occupancy and utilization metrics as well as demographic usage will enable very deep trend analysis.
+Broadly capturing occupancy and utilization metrics and demographics will enable deeper analysis.
 Segmenting data by user types or business groups will help identify how meeting rooms used can be improved.

 Segmenting Meeting Room Analytics

-Capturing data on meeting room usage and who’s using will give a very good picture as to preferences by business group (as well as indicating any group level bad practices).
+Capturing data on meeting room use and who’s using it will give a very good picture of preferences by business group.
+Furthermore, it can highlight group bad practices.